watchexec/watchexec/doc/watchexec.1.md

 This has no practical effect on Windows as the command is always forcefully terminated; see \--stop-signal for why.

+**\--map-signal**=*SIGNAL:SIGNAL*

+:   Translate signals from the OS to signals to send to the command

+Takes a pair of signal names, separated by a colon, such as \"TERM:INT\" to map SIGTERM to SIGINT.
+The first signal is the one received by watchexec, and the second is the one sent to the command.
+The second can be omitted to discard the first signal, such as \"TERM:\" to not do anything on SIGTERM.
+Note this can make it hard to quit watchexec itself.

+This option can be specified multiple times to map multiple signals.

+Signal syntax is case-insensitive for short names (like \"TERM\",
+\"USR2\") and long names (like \"SIGKILL\", \"SIGHUP\").
+Signal numbers are also supported (like \"15\", \"31\").
+On Windows, the forms
+\"STOP\", \"CTRL+C\", \"CTRL+BREAK\", and \"CTRL+CLOSE\" are also
+supported to parse, but will not actually do anything as Watchexec cannot yet deliver nor receive those events.

 **-d**, **\--debounce**=*TIMEOUT*